-Implement Park and Ride facilities to support mode shift and greater multi-Policy: modal access to the public transport network.
-Actions: Work with territorial authorities and Waka Kotahi to investigate, plan, design, and implement Park and Ride facilities at strategic locations on the public transport network to enable mode shift and support greater access.
-Consider the implementation of Park and Ride facilities to support greater access to services.
-When considering new facilities, the ORC will consider: o safe and easy access must be considered by other modes (walking, cycling) and the transport disadvantaged; o represent an efficient and cost-effective method to expand access to the public transport network; o public transport uptake by people who would otherwise travel by car; and o the particular needs of the local community and area.
+Implement Park and Ride facilities to support mode shift and greater multi-modal access to the public transport network.

+- Work with territorial authorities and Waka Kotahi to investigate, plan, design, and implement Park and Ride facilities at strategic locations on the public transport network to enable mode shift and support greater access. - Consider the implementation of Park and Ride facilities to support greater access to services. - When considering new facilities, the ORC will consider: - Safe and easy access must be considered by other modes (walking, cycling) and the transport disadvantaged; - Represent an efficient and cost-effective method to expand access to the public transport network; - Public transport uptake by people who would otherwise travel by car; and - The particular needs of the local community and area.